 Simply put, a container is a portable environment that simplifies the hosting and managing of the life cycle of web applications.
 It is designed to deliver efficiency, productivity, and consistency.
-Although containers and DevOps are different in terms of concepts, they are part of the same conversation.
+DevOps and containers are different concepts, however, they are considered together.

-Kubernetes is an open-source container orchestration platform that supports numerous containers to work together, thereby reducing operational load.
-Features of this platform include rolling deployment, auto-scaling, volume storage, and computer resource.
-It can run in a data center, or in a public, private, or hybrid cloud.
+Kubernetes, an open-source container orchestration platform is used extensively.
+It supports a variety of containers to function in combination.
+In the end, it lessens the operational load.
+Volume storage, computer resource, rolling deployment, auto-scaling are a few of the top features.
+It can run in a data center, or a public, private, or hybrid cloud.

 So now, the question is, how Kubernetes can be helpful to DevOps?
-Kubernetes allows developers to share their dependencies and software with IT operations; thus, it reduces workload and resolves contradictions between several environments.
-It enables developers to respond to customer requirements while depending on the cloud for a load of functioning applications.
+It enables the engineers to share their dependencies with the IT operations.
+One of the topmost reasons for using Kubernetes for DevOps is that it lessens workload.
+Also, it solves the contradictions amidst different environments.
+It allows the engineers to respond to the customer requirements while relying on the cloud for a load of functioning apps.

 For continuous software delivery, application updates need to be rolled out on a consistent and streamlined basis.
-Since container orchestration is easy to apply, Kubernetes can help with updates to the application.
+It is easy to apply container orchestration.
+Kubernetes is capable of helping with the updates to the apps.
 If your application is segregated across multiple Microservice, all of them are deployed in different containers.
 Therefore, the updates can be performed in one part of the app by restarting the container and not bothering the rest of the application.

-Also, it simplifies the process of moving containers between different types of host systems.
+The movement of the containers between various host systems is streamlined as well.
 For example, if you want to migrate from Ubuntu to Red Hat, you can do it easily with containers.

-Kubernetes with DevOps also reduces the time taken to built-in new projects.
-It can now contain reusable pipeline and new loads as code modules, which can be distributed crosswise various projects.
+The time taken to complete new projects is lessened with the Kubernetes with DevOps.
+It can now contain a reusable pipeline and new loads as code modules, which can be distributed crosswise to various projects.

 Kubernetes enables developers to obtain instant feedback on their builds without waiting in queues.
 The pipeline offers necessary productivity, efficiency, and convenience that allows developers to define CI configurations apace with code in the same depository.